Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 What are the substantive areas of law in which I can take a clinic?

-In 2014-15 we expect to have clinics partly or entirely focused in the following fields: child protection; conservation; corporate law; criminal prosecution and defense; domestic violence; elder law; immigration; medicaid; race discrimination; restaurant regulation; school suspension; securities; tax; taxi regulation; tort litigation; unemployment insurance; and wills.
+In 2015-16 we expect to have clinics partly or entirely focused in the following fields: child protection; civil rights; clemency; corporate law; criminal prosecution and defense; elder law; immigration; intellectual property; post-conviction innocence cases; race discrimination; restaurant health code enforcement; securities; tax; taxi regulation; tort litigation; and veterans’ rights.

 What are the different kinds of legal work I can do in a clinic?

-Our clinics include classes where you may litigate criminal or civil cases, or parts of cases, in court; litigate matters in one of a number of New York City government administrative tribunals; mediate; arbitrate; handle transactional work for start-up corporations and/or not-for-profits; assist individuals with tax issues or wills issues; work on guardianship appointments; staff a hotline dealing with employment and health insurance questions; do community education on legal issues; or write memos or other documents on legal questions or proposals.
+Our clinics include classes where you may litigate criminal or civil cases, or parts of cases, in court; litigate matters in one of a number of New York City government administrative tribunals; represent a party in arbitration; conduct a mediation; seek a patent; handle transactional work for start-up not-for-profits; assist with tax issues; work on guardianship appointments; staff a hotline dealing with employment and health insurance questions from low-income New Yorkers; work on legislative and public policy advocacy; and of course write memos or briefs or other documents on a range of legal matters.

 Will I be representing clients in a clinic?